 Out of the 20 amino acids, there are 9 essential amino acids.
 Any ingredient that has these 9 essential amino acids is considered to be a complete protein.

-Without a good intake of these complete proteins, you start to loose muscle mass, are slower to process information and feel lethargic most of the time.
+Without a good intake of these complete proteins, you start to lose muscle mass, are slower to process information, and feel lethargic most of the time.
 It also affects your sleep and concentration.

 Source: Nih.gov and conversations with nutritionists.